 Who is Associated Credit Services?

-Associated Credit Services, Inc. (ACS) is a debt collection agency located in Westborough, Massachusetts.
+Associated Credit Services, Inc. (ACS) is a debt collection agency based in Westborough, Massachusetts.

 Who does Associated Credit Services collect for?

-Associated Credit Services collects debts for amusement parks, banks, healthcare providers, utility companies, and more.
+Associated Credit Services collects debts on behalf of a diverse range of clients.
+They work with various sectors, including amusement parks, banks, healthcare providers, and utility companies.

 Is Associated Credit Services legit or a scam?

 Associated Credit Services is a legitimate company.
 They’ve been in business since 1969, and they are authorized to collect debts on behalf of their clients.
 However, it’s important to verify any debts they claim you owe before making any payments.